Authentication and authorization in a Microbus application comprises of several elements.

 )

-Use the IssueToken endpoint of the token issuer to generate a token from a set of claims.
-Be advised that any claims you set in the token are exposed to the end user and cannot be changed without issuing another token.
-For this reason, it is recommended to include in the JWT only static claims such as identifiers, and to later use a claims transformer to enrich it with sensitive or dynamic claims.
+The Mint endpoint of the bearer token service generates a token from a set of claims.
+Any claims set in the bearer token are exposed to the end user and cannot be changed without issuing another token.
+For this reason, it is recommended to include only static claims such as identifiers in the bearer token, and to use a claims transformer on the access token service to enrich it with sensitive or dynamic claims.

 "sub": "subject@example.com",